Swatkats13/CS506_Final_Project/README.md

 ## Testing and Performance Metrics
 Testing involved splitting the data into training and testing sets -

-80-20 split - 80% of the dataset will be used for training the model, and the remaining 20% will be withheld for testing the model’s performance.
+80-20 split - 80% of the dataset was used for training the model, and the remaining 20% was withheld for testing the model’s performance.
 Using this split gave us 226 samples in our train set and 57 samples in our test set.

 Performance Metrics - Models were primarily evaluated based on the F1-score due to the imbalanced nature of the dataset, with far fewer healthy samples compared to cancerous ones.
 The F1-score is well-suited for this scenario because it provides a harmonic mean of precision and recall, ensuring that both false positives and false negatives are considered equally.
 This is crucial in cancer classification, where a model's ability to correctly identify cancer cases (high recall) must be balanced with minimizing the misclassification of healthy individuals as having cancer (high precision).